eclipse-che/che-docs/src/main/pages/workspaces/servers.md

 ## What Are Servers

 A server defines protocol and port of a process that runs in a machine.
-It also has a name and optional attributes, if this is a `special purpose` server, for example a [Language Server][TODO: language_servers].
+It also has a name and optional attributes, if this is a `special purpose` server, for example a [Language Server][TODO: language-servers].
 In simple words, if you need to access a process in your workspace machine, you need to add a server.
 You can do it in User Dashboard or by editing workspace machine config:

 ```json
 "node": {